BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/conditions_solidworks.md

 3. **Assembly References with Empty Configuration Field**
    When processing an **assembly**, if a condition has an **empty configuration field**, **PDMPublisher for SOLIDWORKS** will evaluate the condition **against the referenced configuration(s)** of the document (e.g. parts or subassemblies).

+>[!NOTE]
-> **Note**: This behavior ensures maximum compatibility with different file property setups, especially in multi-configuration parts and complex assemblies.
+> This behavior ensures maximum compatibility with different file property setups, especially in multi-configuration parts and complex assemblies.